 - Behind the scenes of new product launches, new gym openings, fitness related events that’ll excite followers.

-4) Exclusive discounts
+4) Exclusive discounts on Stories

 Share exclusive, Instagram-followers-only discount deals on your Stories.
 You can either ask followers to click on the link in the bio.
 This link then takes them to a landing page where they can redeem the special offer.
 Or, you can also add the link directly to the post.